kernoeb/jean_racine_bot/README.md

 - Copy `.env.example` to `.env` and replace variables

 > API_KEY is the main Root-Me API Key (premium is better!).
-> API_KEY_FIRST can be used to get all non-premium challenges, to avoid lot of requests on your account
+> API_KEY_FIRST can be used to get all non-premium challenges, to avoid a lot of requests on your account
 > You can use an api key or a cookie

 ```bash